r0man1an/LibreFlash/README.md

 * Reboot to system, recovery, fastboot, or download mode
 * Check, unlock, or lock the bootloader on fastboot devices
+* Root your device easelly with the built-in Magisk installer
 * View live command output so nothing happens silently
 * Built-in safety checks to prevent flashing unsupported image types